robert-solomon12/Employee-Logger/README.md

 The goal of this Project was to develop a three-tiered Apache, MySQL service Application to demonstrate web and database connectivity using Java and JDBC.

  - I developed my database using WAMP to provide a data source to allow my Java Project to perform SQL C.R.U.D. and Query operations from within my Java Application.
-You can have preview my project in the images below.
+You can have a preview my project in the images below.

  <img src="IMG/Main-GUI.png" width="600">